-REFLECT: How can the message of Succot help us live through this difficult time?
+REFLECT: How can the message of Succot help us live through difficult times?

 Sitting in the succah under its canopy of leaves, I often think of my ancestors and their wanderings across Europe in search of safety, and I begin to understand how faith was their only home.